flydog-sdr/docs/docs/en/README.md

 ## Who is leading the FlyDog SDR Project?

-The FlyDog SDR Project is led by Studio Jie.
+The FlyDog SDR Project is led by Jie Zhi Studio.

 "Jie Zhi Studio is a group of people who are passionate about radio technology and are committed to providing reliable and affordable SDR solutions for mainland Chinese gamers.